-People think I’m arrogant but I stand for who I am, says R Ashwin
+Watch: People think I’m arrogant but I stand for who I am, says R Ashwin

 “But I chose to tread a path that I am comfortable with.
 When there is a question posed to me, I answer that question.
 I don’t see what answer will fit the brand value or what will make me more appealing to a brand.

 “If people don’t agree with me they can call me rebellious but that’s just the way people think.
 I am completely okay with it.
 If you don’t have rebellious people out there, if you don’t have people who think for themselves, it’s going to be very hard to put history out there.
 For me, when I communicate something it’s genuinely heartfelt.
 It’s not with a perception of trying to win brownie points.
-I have been very earnest and I stand for who I am.”
+I have been very earnest and I stand for who I am,” he added.

 Watch Ashwin’s interview here: